shlublu/ShlubluLib/README.md

 ShlubluLib is hosted on GitHub.
 The repository can be found [here](https://github.com/shlublu/ShlubluLib).

 You can either:
 * Git clone our repository: https://github.com/shlublu/ShlubluLib.git.
-This is the recommended option as this allows pulling updates.
+This is the recommended option as it allows pulling updates.
 * or just [download a snapshot](https://github.com/shlublu/ShlubluLib/archive/master.zip) of the current version.